 Consider where you want to be as a destination, similar to getting from Las Vegas to New York.
 There’s more than one way to arrive at your final destination.
 Once you know all the options, you choose the best one.

 Before we get started, I have a couple questions for you.
-Did you have specific end-of-year milestones for this year?
-Did you reach them?
+Do you have specific end-of-year milestones for this year?
+Will you reach them?
 If you didn’t have a specific target for this year, it’s time to clearly define what you want to achieve over the next 12 months.

-I realize you’re not in business solely for the money.
-The numbers may not mean much to you.
-However, they do serve an important purpose.
+I realize you’re not doing bookkeeping or accounting solely for the money.
+The numbers may not be your top priority.
+As you know, metrics serve an important purpose.
 They offer insights about your level of effectiveness and profitability.

 Assess your financial health

 So ask yourself these questions.
-Do you know how much your business brought in this year?
-Do you know what your expenses were for the past 12 months?
-Does the profit (income minus expenses) meet your satisfaction?
+How much did your accounting practice bring in this year?
+What were your expenses for the past 12 months?
+Are you satisfied with your income?

-The best place to start defining your small business goals for next year is to have a clear picture of your current situation.
-Are you meeting your financial goals but at the cost of physical exhaustion?
+Get a clear picture of your current situation before you start to define your small business goals for the next 12 months.
+As you consider those things, be brutally honest with yourself about whether you’re meeting your financial goals at the cost of physical exhaustion.
 Take a few minutes to write down where you are right now.

 Taking stock now will influence your plan for the next 12 months.

-Now write down your success milestones.
-What do you want to achieve by the end of next year?
+Now write down the specific milestones for your accounting practice.
+What do you want to achieve in 12 months from now?

-Decide how much income you want to generate next year.
+1. Decide how much net income you want to generate next year.

 This list is slightly different and is meant to challenge your mindset.
 Keep an open mind as you go through this exercise.
 List which tasks you plan to clear off your plate over the next 12 months.

-It’s possible to improve your financial health, increase your satisfaction level, hand over the busywork that you’ve been holding onto, and develop a supportive team that believes in your vision.
+It’s possible to improve your financial health, increase your satisfaction level, hand over the busywork you’ve been holding onto, and develop a supportive team who believes in your vision.

-Most small business owners don’t know how to do those things.
-And that’s okay.
-The first step is acknowledging your desire.
+If you don’t know how to do those things, that’s okay.
+The first step is to acknowledge your desire.

 Carve out time to get crystal clear about what you want.
-This helps to guide your decisions.
-Most entrepreneurs tend to down play what they want to achieve.
+Clarity guides your decisions.
+Most accounting professionals tend to downplay what they want to achieve.
 Don’t go for the “sure thing.”
-That’s not going to get you excited.Most entrepreneurs tend to down play what they want to achieve.
+That’s not going to get you excited.Most #accounting professionals tend to downplay what they want to achieve.
 Don’t go for the “sure thing.”
 That’s not going to get you excited.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Consider your friend who has positive affirmations posted everywhere in the house, but remains stuck with gloom and doubt.
 Don’t be that person.
-Develop a clear vision that is supported by every action you take.
+Develop a clear vision which inspires every action you take.

 Clear the decks for success!
 Now that you’ve written your small business goals for the next 12 months it’s time to evaluate your action plan.
 More importantly it’s time to clear your mind of limiting thoughts and feelings.
 Fear paralyzes you physically.

 Remember your original destination is like going from Las Vegas to New York.
-Fear keeps you from flying in a plane, riding in a plane or driving your car beyond your hometown.
+Fear prevents you from flying in a plane, riding in a train or driving your car beyond your hometown.

-There are many ways to approach the multiple tasks that will grow your business.
+There are many ways to approach the multiple tasks which will grow your accounting practice.
 But does your mindset get in the way?
-Get honest with yourself.
-Which negative thoughts take up space in your mind, interfere with your plans and keep you from success?
+Honestly assess how you stop yourself.
+Which specific negative thoughts take up space in your mind, interfere with your plans and stall your success?

 You get the idea.
-Every time you feel resistance, take a look at the negative thought that keeps you from getting the job done.
+Every time you feel resistance, take a look at the negative thought which keeps you from getting the job done.

 Make the decision to delegate as many tasks as possible during the next 12 months.
 Yes, letting go of a task can be difficult.
 But, you’re more likely to achieve your vision by getting specific tasks off your plate.

 List all of your tasks – don’t hold back.
 Then, put a name other than yours next to each task.
-If you don’t know someone right now who can perform the task, then put team member there.
+If you don’t know someone right now who can perform the task, then write “team member” instead.

 Add finding a way to outsource your tasks to your action list.
-Now, go back over your list and choose the tasks you love to do and that advance your business.
+Now, go back over your list and choose the tasks you love to do and help to advance your business.
 Put your name next to those specific tasks.
-Since you’ve already delegated all of the tasks, you perform the ones that only you can do and that you do exceptionally well.
+Since you’ve already delegated all of the tasks, you perform the ones which only you can do and that you do exceptionally well.

 You can’t achieve success on your own.
 It takes a team.
-As a result, people are the heart of any business.
-That includes the people you bring on board to help you achieve success.
+As a result, people are the heart of any accounting practice.
+This includes your team, your clients and your community.

-Consider a mentor who takes an honest look at your business and gives you tips that would grow your business faster.
+Consider a mentor who takes an honest look at your business and gives you tips which will grow your business faster.

 Identify the people who love what you do and happily refer others to your business.